mattwithrow/sandhill/amplify/function/README.md

 ## Required Permissions

-The function requires the following IAM permissions:
+The function requires the following IAM permissions to be configured manually in the AWS Console:
 - `cognito-idp:ListUsers` - To list all users in the User Pool
 - `cognito-idp:AdminDeleteUser` - To delete unverified users

+**Note**: You may need to manually configure these permissions in the AWS Lambda console or via IAM policies.

 ## Environment Variables